 Please keep in mind that some claimants may be awarded without regarding his or her vocational considerations.
 This happens when the medical condition the claimant suffers from is listed in the Social Security Disability’s list of Impairments or the blue book.
 Even so, not all conditions are listed in the blue book.
-Therefore, people who suffer from these conditions may have a harder time as the qualification criteria will be harder to meet.
+Therefore, people who are injured by product defects, or suffer from these conditions may have a harder time as the qualification criteria will be harder to meet.

 Do keep in mind that the same process is used to qualify disability in children as well.

 A person who has been denied his or her initial request to receive disability benefits should consider appealing instead of creating a new claim.
 Starting over might result in the case being denied once again or may cause limitations with regard to the amount of disability back pay he or she would have been qualified to receive.

 The best option would be to file an appeal after receiving a letter of denial.
 This will more or less be a repeat of the Social Security evaluation process that was made use of to determine disability.
 The case will be reassigned to a disability examiner, perhaps a different one, after the Social Security office has received the appeal paperwork.

 Reconsideration appeals have quite a high denial rate.
 There is unlikely to be any changes in the decision unless the new disability examiner notices that the first one to handle the case made an error or if there is new evidence to make the case stronger.